 We all know that printed business cards aren’t the easiest way to transfer your details to someone else.
 In fact, they are quite old fashioned because unless you have a business card reader (which aren’t always accurate) you have to manually enter the information if you want the details digital.
 At some point you will probably require that information digitally whether it’s for sending an email or adding someone to your newsletter.

-Printed business cards have served us well but as shown below the disadvantages now outweigh the advantages;
+Printed business cards have served us well but as shown below the disadvantages are now greater than the advantages;

 Advantages of printed business cards